 In 1980 Roberto Baiocchi met ballet legend Rudolf Nureyev, considered one of the greatest artists of all time, who was instrumental in his professional artistic training.

-1982 Roberto Baiocchi has been attending the Daria Collin dance school in Florence directed by Antonietta Daviso di Charvensood, prima ballerina and excellent pedagogue, with whom she studies ballet following the professional artistic training path.
+Since the 80s Roberto Baiocchi has been attending the Daria Collin dance school in Florence directed by Antonietta Daviso di Charvensood, prima ballerina and pedagogue, with whom she studies ballet following the professional artistic training path.
 During the same period he studied with guest masters from the Royal Ballet School, The Alvin Ailey American Dance Center, Martha Graham School of Contemporary Dance.

 1983 | Pisa - Military Air Force